VisualPhysiologyDB/optics/README.md

 The primary models include:

 * **whole-dataset**: Trained on the entire VPOD dataset, including all taxonomic groups and both wild-type and mutant sequences.
 In most cases, **this is the recommended model** as it leverages the most data.
+  * Generally, more data = better models (assuming that data is good data)
 * **wildtype**: Trained exclusively on wild-type opsin sequences, with all mutant sequences removed.
 * **vertebrate**: Trained only on sequences from the phylum Chordata.
 * **invertebrate**: Trained only on sequences from species not in the phylum Chordata.